ltvco/form-validation/README.md

 - Fork this [repository](https://github.com/ltvco/form-validation).
   - Clicking the fork button at the top right of the page.
     - Select your personal account as the owner for the fork.
-    - Uncheck the checkbox to keep all the branches in sync not just the master branch.
+    - Uncheck the checkbox to keep all the branches in sync not just the main branch.
     - Click the fork button.
 - Go to your github account.
 - Go to your repositories and clone you fork of `form-validation` repository using SSH.